 Author: Andreas H57472

-If you are building Android applications with Delphi or C++Builder you may be wanting to perform tasks in the background for your app.
-You can easily do this with Android Services.
-There is a great CodeRage X replay all about building Android Services with RAD Studio.
-Be sure to check out the next CodeRage XI as well.
-There are three days packed with all kinds of sessions about quickly building your apps in RAD Studio.
-You can sign up for CodeRage XI right here.
+If you are developing Android applications with Delphi or C++Builder, you may want to perform background tasks for your app.
+This is simple to accomplish with Android Services.
+There is a fantastic CodeRage X replay on building Android Services with RAD Studio.
+Also, keep an eye out for the next CodeRage XI.
+The three days are jam-packed with sessions on quickly building apps in RAD Studio.
+You can register for CodeRage XI right now.

-An Android Service is an application without user interface that performs background tasks.
-There are essentially two types of services:
+An Android Service is a background-tasking application that does not have a user interface.
+There are basically two kinds of services:

 - A started service: This service is started by an Android application.
 The service can run in the background indefinitely, even if the application is closed.
 This type of service usually performs a single task and automatically stops after finishing.

 - A bound service: This service only runs while it is bound to an Android application.
 There is an interaction between the application and the service, and it remains active until the application unbinds.
 More than one application can bind to the same service.